 Long Beach has the opportunity to enact California’s new Homemade Food Act (AB 626) this year, which creates a permit process for the previously illegal occupation of selling homemade meals.
-The bill, signed into law by Gov Jerry Brown, took effect on January 1st 2018, but requires a local ordinance to establish it here in Long Beach.
+The bill, signed into law by Gov Jerry Brown, took effect in January 2019, but requires a local ordinance to establish permits here in Long Beach.

 Long Beach Fresh, a community-based non-profit, is seeking input from aspiring cooks who may want to take advantage of this new policy.
 The act requires a city-level ordinance to be adopted.
 Please read more, and take our survey so we can gauge interest.